CLI tool

 Generate the derived types, client, and script files

-The command below is used to generate the derived types, clients, and script files based on the data model definition file.
-This command is executed from within the project root directory as follows.
+The bal build command is used to generate the derived types, clients, and script files based on the data model definition file.
+The command will generate the files based on the data store specified in the Ballerina.toml file.

 It will add the generated files under the generated directory.
 The directory structure will be as follows.